-Television cameras captured Noah saying an expletive, followed by the slur toward a fan midway through the first quarter.
-Noah later apologized for getting "caught up" in the exchange, adding that he meant "no disrespect" to anyone.
+Television cameras captured Noah saying an expletive, followed by the slur.
+Noah said he did not realize the gravity of the situation until he was questioned by reporters after the game Sunday, adding that he meant "no disrespect" to anyone.

 Last month, Kobe Bryant of the Los Angeles Lakers was fined $100,000 for directing the same slur toward a referee.
 And last week, Phoenix Suns president and CEO Rick Welts revealed he was gay, a rare acknowledgement for someone holding a prominent position in men's sports.